kljensen/yale-class-chat/README.md

     sections to which this topic is assigned.
 (Topics assigned to a course but not a particular section will be assigned to all sections of that course.)
+    `What does a "topic" map to?
+Is a topic an idea (e.g., bring healthcare to rural poor)?
+Or more like an assignment (e.g., submit an idea)?
+Or something else?`
   - I can toggle the status of a topic:
+    - Open: Allow submission of new sub-topics
+      - Students can see only their own sub-topics
+    - Review: Allow voting/rating and commenting on subtopics; prevent submission of new sub-topics
+      - Students can see all sub-topics in their section but cannot see submitter information (only sub-topic content)
+    - Selection: Allow ranking subtopics; prevent submission of new sub-topics or voting/rating
+      - Students can see all sub-topics marked as "Pitched", including submitter name
+      - Students can only see their own rankings
+    - Assigned: Prevent voting/rating/ranking
+  - I can toggle the status of a sub-topic
+    - Submitted: default status applied when students submit; open for evaluation
+    - Pitched: selected for pitching in class
 - As an authenticated user
   - I can see the courses to which I have read access.
+  - I can submit sub-topics to topics with status Open
+  - I can vote/rate and comment on sub-topics in topics with status Review
+  - I can rank sub-topics in topics with status Selection
+  - I can see my assigned sub-topic and team members in topics with status Assigned
 - To be continued...

 ## Q&A with Rodrigo